vm2p/vm2p.github.io/_pages/cv.md

 # Work experience

-## Advanced Computer Scientist, SRI International
+## Advanced Computer Scientist, SRI, Menlo Park, California

 Menlo Park, CA, USA - *February 2021 - Ongoing*

-Conducting research in the intersection of theoretical cryptography and formal methods, particularly research based on computer-aided cryptography, with focus on the development of machine-checked implementations of cryptographic software via code synthesis from mechanically verified cryptographic proofs in EasyCrypt.
-Also, participating in various government-funded projects, as well as participating in different proposal efforts.
+My role at SRI involves participating in various US government-funded projects, as well as participating in different proposal efforts.
+My research directions focus on the intersection of theoretical cryptography and formal methods, particularly research based on computer-aided cryptography, with focus on the development of machine-checked implementations of cryptographic software via code synthesis from mechanically verified cryptographic proofs in EasyCrypt.

 ## Researcher, HASLab – INESC TEC & DCC FC Universidade do Porto

 Porto, Portugal - *June 2020 - February 2021*

-Responsible for a collaboration project between INESC TEC and SRI International with the goal of formally verify a zero-knowledge proof protocol based on the MPC-in-the-Head (MitH) construction.
+I was responsible for a collaboration project between INESC TEC and SRI International with the goal of formally verify a zero-knowledge proof protocol based on the MPC-in-the-Head (MitH) construction.
 This project was carried out under the Securing Information for Encrypted Verification and Evaluation (SIEVE) program funded by the Defense Advanced Research Projects Agency (DARPA).

 ## Researcher, HASLab – INESC TEC & DCC FC Universidade do Porto

 Porto, Portugal - *July 2016 - April 2020*

-Developed his Ph.D. thesis "*Integrated verification of cryptographic security proofs and implementations*", focusing on reducing the abstraction gap between cryptographic security proofs and real implementations.
+Developed my Ph.D. thesis "*Integrated verification of cryptographic security proofs and implementations*", focusing on reducing the abstraction gap between cryptographic security proofs and real implementations.

 ## Intern, SRI International